 specialized curriculum for their children.
 Poorer children

-hear on the radio and internet, what they see on TV, and
+what they hear on the radio and Internet, what they see on

-will assume that these are the limits of art.
-There was no
+TV, and will assume that these are the limits of art.
+There

-Bach, no Shakespeare.
-If you don't believe me, ask a few
+was no Bach, no Shakespeare.
+If you don't believe me, ask a

-people under age twenty about classical composers or great
+few people under age twenty about classical composers or

 Are we truly prepared to set aside as unimportant, our